 Barbervax, vaccine against Haemonchus contortus in sheep is available in Australia, South Africa and the UK.

-Vaccines for all the important gastrointestinal nematodes – in some cases (Haemonchus, Ostertagia) might have a market place as mono valent vaccines but the ambition should be polyvalent vaccines.
+Vaccines for all the important gastrointestinal nematodes – in some cases (Haemonchus, Ostertagia) might have a market place as monovalent vaccines but the ambition should be polyvalent vaccines.

-Prototype vaccines against Ostertagia ostertagi and Cooperia oncophora reduce worm egg output by 60-98% during a two-month challenge period.
+Barbervax (vaccine against Haemonchus contortus) reduces worm numbers and worm egg output by > 90%, but repeated administration is required (3 primary immunisations and 6-weekly vaccination boosts).Prototype vaccines against Ostertagia ostertagi and Cooperia oncophora reduce worm egg output by 40-98% during a two-month challenge period.
+An experimental recombinant vaccine against H. contortus reduced faecal egg counts by 43-80% and worm counts by up to 80%.
 Main shortcomings include lack of cross-protection against other important nematodes and possible need for repeated administrations.

-Native protein “prototype” vaccines are under development for Haemonchus, Ostertagia and Cooperia with support from the commercial sector.
-Cocktails of different recombinant proteins have given useful levels of protection against Ostertagia and Teladorsagia in recent housed trials
+Native and recombinant protein “prototype” vaccines are under development for Haemonchus, Ostertagia and Cooperia with support from the commercial sector.(Cocktails of) different recombinant proteins have given useful levels of protection against Ostertagia, Haemonchus and Teladorsagia in recent housed trials.